Muthuvel94/react_play_ground/AdvancedReduxCode-master/diagrams/testing/README.md

 4. force the component to update
 5. Assert that the textarea's value has changed

+Unit Tests: (Number of Pieces of our App touched in a single test [Few Parts])
+i.
+Does the CommentBox show a button? ii.
+Does the CommentList produce a list of 'Li' elements? iii.
+Does the action creator return an object?

+Integration Tests: (Number of Pieces of our App touched in a single test [Many Parts])
+i.
+Does clicking 'Fetch Comments' show a list of 'Li's'?

 ## Available Scripts

 In the project directory, you can run: